 Our world-leading research strengths were confirmed by the results of the most recent, nationally-conducted Research Excellence Framework (2014), which singled out our 'outstanding' or 'very considerable' impact (defined as 'reach and significance').

 What is more, as well as working together and with academics worldwide, we have a wide range of other partners (literary prize panels, art galleries, film councils).

 Royal Holloway is also the lead member of the TECHNE London and South-East Doctoral Training Partnership, which offers Arts and Humanities Research Council (AHRC) awards.
 TECHNE comprises seven universities and is one of the 11 AHRC Doctoral Training Partnerships.
 TECHNE's vision is to produce scholars who are highly motivated and prepared for academic, public or professional life.
 Its students will benefit from a diverse range of training workshops and opportunities to engage with partners in the arts and cultural sector.
 If you are interested in applying for a TECHNE award, the first step is to speak to a prospective supervisor or the Director of Graduate Studies.

 There are around 50 awards per annum for students who are applying to undertake PhD study.
-Students who apply for a TECHNE award will be considered automatically for a College Scholarship but you must apply concurrently to the relevant institution.
+Students who apply for a TECHNE award will be considered automatically for a university Scholarship but you must apply concurrently to the relevant institution.